• Careers

 Robust STOP-AKI clinical data with strong positive read-through to pivotal trial

-To support regulatory approval from the US Food and Drug Administration (FDA) and European Medicines Agency (EMA), AM-Pharma is now preparing for a large multinational Phase III pivotal study.
+To support regulatory approval from the US Food and Drug Administration (FDA) and European Medicines Agency (EMA), AM-Pharma has initiated its large multinational Phase III REVIVAL pivotal study.

 The US FDA has granted Fast Track designation to recAP for the treatment of sepsis-associated AKI.

-recAP is a proprietary protein constructed from two naturally occurring human isoforms of AP, optimized to achieve high stability and activity. recAP is manufactured according to cGMP for clinical trial supply, and then formulated for intravenous use.
+ilofotase alfa is a proprietary protein constructed from two naturally occurring human isoforms of AP, optimized to achieve high stability and activity. ilofotase alfa is manufactured according to cGMP for clinical trial supply, and then formulated for intravenous use.
 The process has been scaled-up for phase-III clinical and commercial supply.

 Molecular model of recombinant Alkaline Phosphatase (AP), recAP, a homodimer consisting of the activity domains from human intestinal AP (displayed in white) and the stability or crown domains from placental AP (red). (courtesy of Prof J.L.
 Millan, Sanford Burnham Institute Medical Research, UCSD, La Jolla, CA)